 Where It Is Housed | Musée d’Orsay, Paris, France |

-Painted in response to the infamous painting by Édouard Manet, Monet’s Luncheon on the Grass depicts Gustave Courbet, another French artist, among a group of people enjoying a picnic.
-The painting is an unfinished piece consisting of two panels and is currently housed at the Musée d’Orsay.
+Painted in response to a painting by Édouard Manet, Monet’s Luncheon on the Grass depicts Gustave Courbet, another prolific French artist, among a group of people enjoying a picnic.
+The painting is an unfinished piece composed of two panels and is currently housed at the Musée d’Orsay.
 The painting was abandoned by Monet due to his circumstances at the time.

 According to Monet, he used the painting as security since he could not afford to pay his rent.

 The unfinished artwork was unfortunately stored in a cellar, which caused it to collect mold.
 When Monet returned to collect his painting, he decided to cut the painting up into three segments.
-What we see today is what was salvaged but this did not stop Monet.
+What we see today is what was salvaged at the time, but this did not stop Monet.

-Shortly after, he created a new sketch, which can be viewed at the Pushkin Museum in Moscow.
+Shortly after, Monet created a new sketch of the scene, which can be viewed at the Pushkin Museum in Moscow.

 Camille (1866)